kwokkw/single-price-grid-component-master/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+- css reset
+- css grid

 ### Useful resources

 - [A (more) Modern CSS Reset](https://andy-bell.co.uk/a-more-modern-css-reset/) - This helped me CSS reset.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Media queries](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/#media-queries-7) - This is an amazing article which helped me understand more about media queries.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author